uccser/cs-field-guide/text/en/chapters/data-representation.md

 We can also use this for subtraction.
 If we are subtracting a positive number from a positive number, we would need to convert the number we are subtracting to a negative number.
 Then we should add the two numbers.
 This is the same as for decimal numbers, for example 4 - 2 = 2 is the same as 4 + (-2) = 2.

-This property of two's complement is very useful.
+This property of Two's Complement is very useful.
 It means that positive numbers and negative numbers can be handled by the same computer circuit, and addition and subtraction can be treated as the same operation.

 #### Using sign bits vs using Two's Complement